theweebcoders/CommercialBreaker/README.md

 Create a folder in your home directory called "Tools."

-Download ffmpeg, ffplay, and ffprobe from https://www.ffmpeg.org/ and put them in the Tools folder.
-The program calls the ffmpeg, ffplay, and ffprobe executables directly, so they need to be in the same folder as the program.
+Download ffmpeg, ffplay, and ffprobe from https://www.ffmpeg.org/ and put them in the Tools folder or install them using the following the instruction given on the ffmpeg website.
+The program can call the ffmpeg, ffplay, and ffprobe executables directly, but to do so they need to be in the same folder as the program.
 (See FAQ)

 **Note:** If updateing from a previous version please delete config.py and run cp example-config.py config.py again